iq-motion-control/iq-module-communication-doc/docs/tutorials/protect_against_regen.rst

 Regeneration voltage occurs when the commanded module voltage is less than the module's back-EMF voltage.
 When this occurs, the motor's kinetic energy is converted directly to electrical energy, and produces a current flowing out of the motor and into the power source.

 The commanded module voltage may be less than the back-EMF voltage in cases where the module is slowing down or braking.
-The faster the deceleration, the more back-EMF produced.
+The faster that the commanded voltage changes (for example, jumping from a 20V to a 0V command), the more back-EMF generated.

 How Can Regeneration Affect Your Module
 =========================================